mydaytrip/partner-api/source/includes/trip-api.md

 Property           | Type                                        | Description
 ------------------ | ------------------------------------------- | -----------
 optionId           | string                                      | Id of the option you want to book.
-Taken from [/search](#search-endpoint) or [/customize](#customize-endpoint) endpoint response. pickUpAddressNote  | string                                      | Optional note for the driver with details about the pick up location. dropOffAddressNote | string                                      | Optional note for the driver with details about the drop off location. customerNote       | string                                      | Optional note for the driver not related to pick up or drop off.
+Taken from [/search](#search-endpoint) or [/customize](#customize-endpoint) endpoint response. departureTime      | integer                                     | Optional.
+Departure time as a UNIX epoch timestamp in seconds to use instead of the `departureTime` provided to the [/search](#search-endpoint).
+You can only move departure time less than 24 hours into the past or into the future compared to the original `departureTime`, otherwise the booking will be rejected (403 HTTP status code).
+Also if the new price after changing the departure time would be different, booking will also get rejected.
+Such price change should be extremely rare but your integration should be ready for it if you are sending different `departureTime`.
+Note that UNIX timestamps are UTC so you need to convert from local time to UTC when calculating it. pickUpAddressNote  | string                                      | Optional note for the driver with details about the pick up location. dropOffAddressNote | string                                      | Optional note for the driver with details about the drop off location. customerNote       | string                                      | Optional note for the driver not related to pick up or drop off.